theartful/broadcast_queue/README.md

-# A single-producer, multiple-consumer broadcast queue for POD datatypes for C++11
+# A single-producer, multiple-consumer broadcast queue for C++11

 This repository contains an implementation of a fixed-size seqlock broadcast queue based on the paper [Can Seqlocks Get Along With Programming Language Memory Models?][1]